VOD Streaming: How Video-On-Demand Services Work in 2025

 Video-on-demand streaming software works differently than live streaming and serves different purposes.

 So, what is video on demand?
 VOD streaming allows you to perfect your content before releasing it.
 Live streaming is great for creating hype and channeling that is built up into views.
-While VOD is better for video content that follows a script.
+In contrast, VOD is better for video content that follows a script.
 You can plan, record, edit, and fix your video before you release it.
 That allows you to create a polished and professional premium video experience for your viewers.

 For customers, you can use VOD content for a variety of purposes, such as:

-- Entertainment
+- Entertainment content

 - In-depth product demonstrations